patdaburu/mothergeo-py/docs/source/development.rst

 .. toctree::
    :glob:
    :maxdepth: 2
-   :caption: Helpful Guidance for the Curious and Confused:
+   :caption: Helpful Guidance for the Curious and Confused

    development/*